-2018 is coming to a close, and it’s time to start thinking about what the new year holds!
-The perfect gift for the busiest people in your life, personalized photo calendars can be simultaneously sentimental and practical – without taking a significant chunk out of your holiday budget.
+The perfect gift for the busy people in your life: personalized photo calendars.
+They can be simultaneously sentimental and practical – without taking a significant chunk out of your holiday budget.

 In recent years, a number of online vendors have expanded their services outside of traditional print goods to also include novelty photo gifts.
 As a result, there are a number of places in which you can purchase a personalized photo calendar of your own.